isaac-ptsd/student_acct_tool/README.md

 will be used to automate the initial setup required for student account creation.

-This program will read in a csv file generated out of PowerSchool, and prepare it for use with the DoveStone Active Directory softwear.
+This program will read in a csv file generated out of PowerSchool, and prepare it for use with the DoveStone Active Directory software.

 To build the executable:
 `pyinstaller --noconsole --hidden-import=pkg_resources.py2_warn --onefile account_setup_tool.py`